Understanding the Impact of Swiss Politics on UBS and Credit Suisse: A Deep Dive into the Market Reaction and Future Capital Resources

 The capital regulations are an important factor in the UBS story, which President Colm Kelleher (l.) and CEO Sergio Ermotti want to make attractive to their investors.Image: keystone

 But UBS had to use most of its profits to cover Credit Suisse’s losses.
 Losses that would still occur in the current year and beyond.
-SIn other words, it could also be said that Credit Suisse has cost UBS not $3.2 billion so far, but around $11 billion.
+SIn other words, it might also be said that Credit Suisse has cost UBS not $3.2 billion so far, but around $11 billion.

 Who is in debt to whom?

-The deal has long since been made, but the discussion about the purchase price remains relevant.
+The deal has long since been made, but the discussion regarding the purchase price remains relevant.
 The question is whether Switzerland should be grateful to UBS for helping the country avoid the disgrace of a massive bank failure – or conversely, whether UBS owes Switzerland something because it made the once-in-a-century business possible.

 The elephant in the room is the future capital resources of the big bank.
 It is in principle clear that the minimum requirements for UBS will increase.
 The law requires systemically important banks to hold more capital than other banks in order to be more resilient to unexpected losses.
 The following applies: the larger the market share for loans and customer deposits, the more capital is needed.